 The new Titleist Vokey SM7 wedge represents the latest addition to the successful Vokey range.
 Does the performance match the premium price-tag?
-Our test team put the new Titleist Vokey SM7 wedge through its' paces
+We put them through their paces...

 Titleist Vokey SM7 Wedge Review

 The new Titleist Vokey SM7 wedge range adds further to the options available from the brand to help golfers get better fit for the right scoring clubs.

 The centre of gravity work introduced in the previous Titleist Vokey SM6 wedge range has been refined here.
 Essentially, the lower lofted wedges should better match up to the irons in your bag so there is no great leap in feel as you move down from irons to wedges.
 Also, a change to the manufacturing process has allowed the engineers to get even closer to the spin tolerances allowed under the rules of golf.
 The faces have had a heat treatment that helps preserve spin, ensuring a longer-lasting performance and there have been new grind options added to the Titleist Vokey SM7 wedge range.

 We went through a wedge fitting, hitting shots with the previous generation product, switching into the Titleist Vokey SM7 wedge to see what the differences in performance and feel were.
 Full pitch shots were followed by a host of different short game shots including bunker shots where we tested the performance of the different grinds and bounces in the range.
 Finally, we used a GC Quad launch monitor to test the spin profile of the new Titleist Vokey SM7 wedges.